Aaron B. Flaaen

 Disentangling the Effects of the 2018-2019 Tariffs on a Globally Connected U.S. Manufacturing Sector

-New Draft (joint with Justin Pierce)
+(joint with Justin Pierce)